17 of the Best iPhone Apps for Engineers

 The scientific mode allows standard functions and operations like the basic arithmetical operations, power, logarithm, roots, and more.
 Its bit-integer mode allows more logical operations and is a handy feature.

-Its statistics mode lets you create a sample by adding several values and then calculate mean, median, quantil values, variance, standard deviation, and range, among others.
+Its statistics mode lets you create a sample by adding several values and then calculating mean, median, quantil values, variance, standard deviation, and range, among others.

 15. Smart Tools Pro